Laird Wilcox: Awards

 In 1989, Wilcox received the Kansas City Area Archivists Award of Excellence for founding and maintaining the Wilcox Collection.
 He was awarded the Myers Center Award in 1993 for the Study of Human Rights in the United States, and in 1994 he was awarded the Freedom of Information Award of the Kansas Library Association/SIRS "for outstanding commitment to intellectual freedom".

 In 1995, he received the Mencken Award of the Free Press Association "for outstanding journalism in defense of liberty".
 In 2005, the University of Kansas honored Wilcox, then 63, in the Spencer library's North Gallery for his role in founding the Wilcox Collection.

+Personal life

+He was married to Cheryl Wilcox, with whom he had two daughters and a son.
+Wilcox died at the Olathe Medical Center on November 4, 2023, Olathe, Kansas.
+He was 80 years old.